 Tel: +267 391-4202, +267 391-4106

-You can purchase diamonds in Botswana from a jeweler or authorized dealers.
-A strict certification system is in place to inform the buyer of the origin of the diamond, and the stated value and quality is verified.
+You can purchase diamonds in Botswana from a jeweller or authorised dealer.
+A strict certification system is in place to inform the buyer of the origin of the diamond, and the stated value and quality are verified.

-In Botswana, one is not under any obligation to offer gratuity (tips) for services rendered at restaurants, bars, hotels, etc. It is at the discretion of the individual whether or not to pay gratuity for services.
+In Botswana, one is not obligated to offer gratuity (tips) for services rendered at restaurants, bars, hotels, etc. It is at the discretion of the individual.

-Botswana vehicles are right-hand drives and driving is on the left-hand side of the road.
-We don't recommend night driving as there are many animals and wildlife along the streets.
+Botswana vehicles are right-hand drives, and driving is on the left-hand side of the road.
+We don't recommend night driving as many animals and wildlife are along the streets.